 When Introspective Magazine covered this solo exhibition, Tim McKeough wrote, “At first glance, these new pieces appear to be inspired by nature.
 The yellow Duck Bill Miter bench swells from the ground like a beanstalk, and the rosy-hued Saddle table has a top that ripples like a flower petal.
 But spend a little time studying them and you might come to a different realization: Their forms were actually born from the components of the birdcage Windsor chair, originally made in Boston in the early 1800s.
 The Duck Bill Miter, for instance, recalls the crest rail on the Windsor’s backrest; the Saddle grows out of its wavy carved seat.”
 Christopher was inspired to explore the Birdcage Windsor form because the chair, which on the surface seems like such an approachable, folksy piece of country furniture, is seriously sophisticated.
 About the pieces exhibited in his gallery, Patrick Parrish said, “Even after talking to him and handling the pieces, I still don’t entirely get how they’re made.
 Even in the most polished, beautiful cabinet, you still see his hand.”
-There is more about this exhibition .
+There is more about this exhibition on the 1stDibs website .

 Belger Arts Center, “Orchards,” Kansas City, Mo, (2015).

 Orchards was an exhibition of abstract sculptures and contemporary furniture at the Belger Crane Yard Studios.
 Covering the exhibition for the publication KC Studio , which highlights Kansas City’s Performing, Visual, Cinematic, and Literary arts, Elisabeth Kirsch wrote, “The art world has seldom been comfortable acknowledging makers who function both as designers and as artists.
 As Andy Warhol discovered, no matter how successful he was as a New York illustrator, he was snubbed by other artists until he focused exclusively on ‘fine art.’
 Leonardo da Vinci famously turned his nose up at Michelangelo because the latter sculpted and designed architecture as well as painted, and in the process got his hands dirty.
 A young generation of artists is now seriously upending the old design versus art prejudices, and this group is quite comfortable working with all kinds of materials and making objects both utilitarian and non-utilitarian.
 Christopher Kurtz is one of those artists…Ten years in the making at his studio in New York’s Hudson Valley, Kurtz’s exhibit at Belger Crane Yard consists of almost 20 hand-carved wooden chairs and sculptures.
 The earliest piece, which is the touchstone for the entire exhibit, is a reproduction of a 19th-century Birdcage Windsor chair that Kurtz made in 2003.”
-You can see on the KC Studio website.
+You can see more of Kirsch’s review on the KC Studio website.

 Hedge Gallery, “Singularity,” San Francisco, CA, (2013).

 When Christopher Kurtz’s exhibition “Singularity” debuted at Hedge Gallery, Modern Magazine called the pieces in it a “stunning body of work made up of constructed and carved pieces of wood that appear to elongate and stretch out into dynamic compositions, possibly suggesting a collapse and explosion of stars or light traveling infinitely through space.”
 The editors go on to say, “Free standing, suspended from the ceiling, perched on top of a pedestal or mounted on the wall, all of the sculptures consider balance and gesture that is familiar to us all.
 Kurtz sees dance, particularly ballet, as one of his sources of inspiration: ‘To leap and to land on point, to stretch and elongate an arm or leg, to hold the position, and yield to gravity with grace, is the essence of my interest in sculpture.
 The act of making sculpture is a protest against gravity.
 To erect something and make it stand up is an act of hubris, but it is essential to humans affirming their existence.’”
-You can see on the Modern Magazine website.
-And you can on Issuu.
+You can see more of the review on the Modern Magazine website.
+And you can view the exhibition catalog on Issuu.

 Tomlinson Kong Contemporary, “Longhand,” New York, NY, (2009).

 Writing for ArtCritical , an online magazine of art and ideas, Karen Gover said of Christopher Kurtz’s exhibition “Longhand” at Tomlinson Kong Contemporary, “‘Longhand’ proves an apt title for Christopher Kurtz’s four-piece show at Tomlinson Kong Contemporary.
 On a formal level, Kurtz’s sculptures suggest the lines and shapes of handwriting.
 Two of the pieces, Litany and Act Together , resemble the baroque swirls of cursive script made three-dimensional.
 The slender quills of the other two pieces, Palace and The Gloaming , suggest a different graphic sensibility: neat and formal, yet still bearing the trace of the hand, these forms etch soft black lines in space to create volume and void.”
 Gover ends her review with: “In today’s artistic climate, virtuosic displays of technical skill can sometimes be viewed with suspicion if not derision.
 Hence it is a great pleasure to encounter the work of a sculptor like Kurtz, who refuses to pander to the artificial distinction between the ideas for his art and their material embodiment.
 Viewed in this light, his hand-made wooden sculptures seem almost edgy, daring.
 Thank goodness he took the time and the risk.”
-The is published on the ArtCritical website.
+The full article is published on the ArtCritical website.

 The editors at Artforum wrote, “ Litany is so delicate and so immaculate that it seems unbelievable the work was carved by hand.
 Kurtz has painted the sides of the beam a stark white and the top and bottom a coal black, which obscures the medium somewhat, causing the work to oscillate between what it is (wood, handcrafted) and what it seems (metal, machine-made).
 This dualism accentuates the capacity of wood to do things it often doesn’t do—twirl and spiral, pirouette and twist.
 It also highlights Kurtz’s process, notably the stunning levels of patience and attention required to make wood appear weightless.”
-The is published on the ArtForum website.
+The full review is published on the ArtForum website.